 Cold calling tip #15: Using technology the right way

 Cold calling has a bad reputation in the market, and it is difficult to change that narrative but it is not impossible.
 Incorporating technology in your sales calls is a smart way of dealing.
 There are many cold calling techniques available in the market.
-For example, the MyOperator Dialer App solution makes it easy for sales professionals to make trackable cold calls using their smartphone, while working from anywhere.
-The built-in business call management features of the Dialer App helps sales do more than just making calls like call recording, integration with CRM, connectivity to virtual number, and win more clients in the end.
+For example, the MyOperator Dialer App solution makes it easy for sales professionals to make trackable cold calls using their smartphones while working from anywhere.
+The built-in business call management features of the Dialer App helps sales do more than just make calls like call recording, integration with CRM, connectivity to virtual numbers, and win more clients in the end.

 Cold calling tip #16: Do not run from rejection